-Many medical practitioners prescribe PPIs for hiatus hernias.
-These may not be totally effective for the hernia.
-These are designed to decrease the acid in the stomach for relief of acid reflux symptoms.
-However, these drugs have to be taken daily for years and symptoms can re-start if you discontinue the medication.
-Additionally, the US FDA suggests no more than a 15 day course of the above drugs for a maximum of 3 times a year.
+Many medical practitioners prescribe proton pump inhibitors to treat hiatus hernias.
+These may not be totally effective for the hernia because the basic function of these drugs is to reduce the acid production in the stomach for relief of acid reflux symptoms.
+However, you have to take these medicines daily for years and symptoms can reoccur if you stop consuming these drugs.
+Additionally, the US FDA suggests no more than a 15 day course of any antibiotic drug for a maximum of 3 times a year.
 The following is a partial list of the most commonly known side effects:

 - Difficulty breathing

 - Swelling of face, lips, tongue, or throat

 Sometimes, hiatal hernia is treated with the help of a minor surgery.
 The surgeon does this process to put the stomach back into its place, to correct the hernia.
 Surgery is usually reserved for patients who develop complications such as recurrent bleeding, ulcerations or strictures.
 However, there is another less invasive way to fix this problem with ayurvedic oral medication

 Hiatal hernias are sometimes treated with surgery.
 The surgeon attempts to pull the stomach back into the abdomen, correcting the hernia.
 Surgery is usually reserved for patients who develop complications, such as recurrent bleeding, ulcerations, or strictures.
 However, there is another less invasive way to fix this problem.

 If you are diagnosed with a hiatal hernia, via a doctor’s visit and subsequent endoscopic exploration, then you may be prescribed pharmaceutical medications.
 These can have mild to severe side effects or complications.